Are Your Donors Ready to Play Fundraising Games?

 Play + Get Paid!

 Who doesn’t love a great game?!
-Play is good for us and games while fundraising are fun, even if you’re just watching someone else play.
-Games can also be very lucrative – and when you incorporate your organization’s mission into the game, you’re not only raising money – you’re raising awareness.
+Play is good for us and fundraising games are fun, even if you’re just watching someone else play.
+Fundraising games can also be very lucrative – and when you incorporate your organization’s mission into the game, you’re not only raising money – you’re raising awareness.
 Win.
 Win!
 No doubt you’ve seen common revenue streams like raffles, wine walls, dessert auctions – all great fun – but have you tried these games with twists?

 Here are a few of our favorite games to play.
 We’ve included some ways to make them mission-specific – bet you and your team can come up with other ways to remind your guests why we’re here!